reactive-tech/kubegres/README.md

+News: A webinar about Kubegres will be organised on 25 May 2021 hosted by PostgresConf.
+[Register here!](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)

 [Kubegres](https://www.kubegres.io/) is a Kubernetes operator allowing to deploy a cluster of PostgreSql pods with data replication enabled out-of-the box.
 It brings simplicity when using PostgreSql considering how complex managing